 1. Channel Statistics

-Before launching your campaigns, it’s important to review some key channel-specific metrics.
+Before launching your marketing campaigns, it’s important to review some key channel-specific metrics.

 Open Rates and Click-Through Rates (CTR)